outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- https://www.eurekalert.org/news-releases/1054876
 		    - avoid bpc-157 to repair damage bc it can cause cancer
 		    - avoid eating food high in AGEs which can harm heart/kidney health
+		    - ketones/keto diet:
+		    	- a keto diet can help repair organ daage if it is low in salt/other electrolytes/protein (only eat protein from vegetables and some fish, supplemented with repairing amino acids like glutamate, NAC, tyrosine, taurine, glycine, aspartic acid, histidine and carnitine) bc ketones are protective of the kidneys and are easily used by the heart, though ketones can also increase blood pressure so be careful with ketone supplements
 		    - PARP inhibitors (berberine, turmeric, honokiol, resveratrol and EGCG) may help recovery after heart attack
 		    	- 'Excessive PARP-1 activity may exacerbate the pathogenesis of stroke, myocardial infarction, neurodegeneration, and a number of other disease conditions due to excessive inflammation.
 Thus, reduction of inflammation by PARP-1 inhibition can mitigate these conditions' - https://en.wikipedia.org/wiki/PARP_inhibitor
 			- use fasting, a keto diet, glutamine, tyrosine, GABA, arginine, lysine (not for kidney/liver damage), maca to increase the amount of human growth hormone to recover